geoserver/geoserver/doc/en/developer/source/policies/community-modules.rst

        .. todo::

-          Finish this by linking somwhere...
+          Finish this by linking somewhere...

     #.
 Download the contributor agreement